The Experts Known As 'Ice Meisters' Create Perfect Olympic Skating Surfaces

 The ice for short track speedskating is thicker and warmer than long track ice.
 Hockey ice: a bit warmer still.

-But in these games, short track speedskating shares a rink with figure skating.
+But in the games, short track speedskating shares a rink with figure skating.
 Two totally different sports with different ice needs are holding competitions in the same ice arena.

 The arena's ice meister, Remy Boehler of France, explains that figure skaters need warmer, thicker, more supple ice so they can dig in for jumps.
 If the ice is too hard and cold, it will "explode" when they land, he warns.
 But short track speedskaters need colder, faster ice in that same venue.